jzry/seniordesign/backend/PythonPacks/README.md

 ## Installing Packages

-Navigate in your terminal to the directory `seniordesign/Python/`.
+Navigate in your terminal to the directory `seniordesign/backend/PythonPacks/`.
 Packages will be installed using [pip](https://pip.pypa.io/en/stable/).

 ### Developer Installation

-`pip install -r dev-requirements.txt`
+`pip install -r setup/dev-requirements.txt`

 Also, install PyTorch using the command provided by [their website](https://pytorch.org/get-started/locally/).